 Power meters are the most reliable way of gaining cycling performance data.
 Power meters were once only ever used by the pros but are now becoming increasingly more affordable, allowing cycling enthusiasts to train and measure their rides with power.

-Although power meters are at a higher price point compared to other cycle tech products, they are a worthwhile investment for many cyclists looking to enhance their performance.
+Although power meters are at a higher price point compared to other cycle tech products, they are a worthwhile investment for any dedicated cyclist looking to enhance their performance.

 Many cyclists find training by power output more accurate than by heart rate as it is not impacted by external factors.
 Power measurement is recorded in watts and will only be affected by the power you output from your legs at any given time, regardless of the time of day, temperature, or health status during your ride.